marvelmiles/angular-react-monorepo/README.md

 ### Architecture

-- Angular: Handles routing, form inputs, and dark mode state management.
+- Angular: Handles routing and form inputs.

 - React: Responsible for rendering data visualizations, making use of reusable components for dynamic updates.